ngs-lang/ngs/doc/ngslang.1.md

 ## require

-The `require` method reads, compiles and executes the given file.
+The `require` method reads, compiles (to bytecode) and executes the given file.
 Currently absolute paths and paths relative to current directory are supported.
 In future, paths relative to current directory will not be supported but rather paths relative to the file that does `require()` call will be supported, similar to Node.js.
 This needs work which was not done yet, there was never intention to support paths relative to current directory; it's just wrong.

 	require('/home/someone/my_module.ngs')